johnnyreilly/jQuery.Validation.Unobtrusive.Native/README.md

         <add key="UnobtrusiveJavaScriptEnabled" value="true" />
     </appSettings>

 Include jQuery.Validation.Unobtrusive.Native into your project (available on [nuget](http://www.nuget.org/packages?q=jQuery.Validation.Unobtrusive.Native) or on [GitHub](http://github.com/johnnyreilly/jQuery.Validation.Unobtrusive.Native)).
-With this in place you should be able to switch from using the existing `TextBoxFor` / `DropDownListFor` HtmlHelper statements in your views and to jQuery.Validation.Unobtrusive.Native's equivalent by passing `true` to the `useNativeUnobtrusiveAttributes` parameter.
+With this in place you should be able to switch from using the existing `TextBoxNativeFor` / `DropDownListNativeFor` / `CheckBoxFor` / `TextAreaFor` / `RadioButtonFor` / `ListBoxFor` / `PasswordFor` HtmlHelper statements in your views and to jQuery.Validation.Unobtrusive.Native's equivalent by passing `true` to the `useNativeUnobtrusiveAttributes` parameter.
 (By convention this is the first parameter after the `Expression<Func<TModel, TProperty>> expression` parameter.

 Ensure that you have the latest version of jquery.validate.js, you can find it [here](http://jqueryvalidation.org/).
 Oh, and remember that you *no longer* need to serve up the jquery.validate.unobtrusive.js on a screen where you are using jQuery.Validation.Unobtrusive.Native.
 All you need is jquery.validate.js (and of course jQuery).